We Still Don't Understand High-Dimensional Bayesian Optimization: Implementation Details

 We run \texttt{EULBO} \citep{maus2024approximation} and \texttt{BAxUS} \citep{papenmeier2022increasing} using the authors' original implementations.
 For \texttt{TuRBO} \citep{eriksson2019scalable}, \texttt{SAASBO} \citep{eriksson2021high}, and Vanilla BO \citep{hvarfner2024vanilla}, we use implementations present in \texttt{BoTorch} \citep{balandat2020botorch}.
 For \texttt{BOCK} \citep{oh2018bock}, we replicate the authors' original implementation as closely as possible using the provided kernel in \texttt{GPyTorch} \citep{gardner2018gpytorch}, allowing for an easy integration with \texttt{BoTorch}.

 Due to the high computational costs associated with \texttt{SAASBO}, we only run the model for 500 iterations, whereas all other methods are run for 1000 iterations.
 We run each method for at least 10 different random seeds, and the plots in this paper display the mean and standard error of the mean (with respect to the seeds) as a solid line and shaded area, respectively.
-We run our linear kernel as well other baselines on a cluster containing both CPUs and GPUs,\textit{} where the latter were used to speed up computation for slower methods or datasets.
+We run our linear kernel as well other baselines on a cluster containing both CPUs and GPUs, where the latter were used to speed up computation for slower methods or datasets.
+Vanilla BO and our proposed linear kernel delivered similar run times ($\pm10\%$): given an evaluation budget of $N = 1000$, the pipeline takes between 1h and 12h on 1 NVIDIA GPU (e.g.\ L40S) depending on the benchmark.
+For the molecular experiments with $N>~$20,000 (on a similar GPU), the pipeline takes between four and six days.